Add up the costs and discover a range of funding options for Seattle School graduate programs

 An income-driven repayment plan sets your monthly student loan payment at an amount that is intended to be affordable based on your income and family size

-See Income-driven Repayment Plans
+See Income-driven Repay

 Standard Repayment Plan with a 10-year Repayment Period